Shane Lynch

-Shane Eamon Mark Stephen Lynch (born 3 July 1976) is an Irish singer, but best known as a member of Boyzone.
-In recent years, he has taken up auto racing, participated in reality shows such as Celebrity Big Brother in 2018 and appeared as a judge on The All Ireland Talent Show.
+Shane Eamon Mark Stephen Lynch (born 3 July 1976) is an Irish singer, best known as a member of Boyzone.
+He has also taken part in auto racing, participated in reality shows such as Celebrity Big Brother in 2018 and appeared as a judge on The All Ireland Talent Show.

 Early life

 Born to Brendan and Noeleen Lynch, a mechanic and housewife, and raised in Donaghmede, North-east Dublin, Lynch struggled with his education during his school years due to dyslexia, but excelled at sports and was a motor racing enthusiast, winning the Portuguese BMX Championship at fourteen.
-It was around this period he was expelled from school and began to work with his father as a mechanic.
+Around this period he was expelled from school and began to work with his father as a mechanic.

 Career

 Boyzone

 In 1993, music manager Louis Walsh, who had managed Johnny Logan, held auditions in Dublin to find a new boyband to rival British group Take That.
-Lynch was among the hopefuls present, and was eventually selected.
+Lynch was the founding member and didn't audition.
 Before even recording any material, he and five other successful auditionees made their infamous appearance on RTÉ's The Late Late Show with Gay Byrne.
 Although their performance was criticised by the Irish press, the band became one of the most successful pop bands in Ireland.

 Lynch quickly gained a reputation as the bad boy of the group due to his body piercings, tattoos and violent outbursts which clashed with the band's clean-cut image.
-In 1999, he attended the MTV Europe Music Awards with the band and broke protocol with his FUBU tracksuit while his bandmates wore co-ordinated suits, and announced to the shocked audience "In the press recently, there's been a whole load of fucking shite about Boyzone in the year 2000 about breaking up, [but] we are not breaking up."
+In 1999, he attended the MTV Europe Music Awards with the band, breaking protocol with his FUBU tracksuit while his bandmates wore co-ordinated suits, and announced to the shocked audience "In the press recently, there's been a whole load of fucking shite about Boyzone in the year 2000 about breaking up, [but] we are not breaking up."
 Later that night, he was involved in a physical brawl with American rapper Puff Daddy.
 Two years later, at a live concert for Childline, Lynch turned to the camera and yelled: "Tabloid newspapers, you can kiss me fucking arse!"

 In 2007, Boyzone reunited, completed a 29-date reunion tour, and released their comeback single on 29 September 2008, Love You Anyway, which was followed by a Greatest Hits album entitled Back Again...
 No Matter What released on 13 October 2008.

 Acting

 In 2004, during his break from Boyzone, Lynch played Eli Knox the chairman of Harchester United in the Sky One football drama, Dream Team.
 He has also appeared in pantomime, and starred in Snow White and the Seven Dwarfs at the Wycombe Swan in High Wycombe, during the 2004 Christmas season.
-In 2006, he starred in Cinderella at the Tameside Hippodrome as Prince Charming alongside Sue Jenkins as the evil stepmother Baroness.
+In 2006, he starred in Cinderella at the Tameside Hippodrome.
 In 2012, he starred as Abanazar at The Stag Theatre in Sevenoaks and in 2015 Captain Hook in Peter Pan there.
 In 2016 he starred as Abanazer in the Blue Genie production of Aladdin at The Whitley Bay Playhouse.